-Robertson et al. (2019) summarized phosphorus concentrations in groundwater plumes from 24 septic systems throughout Ontario that were monitored over a 30-year period.
+Robertson et al. (2019) summarized phosphorus concentrations in groundwater plumes from 24 septic systems throughout Ontario in the Precambrian Shield Basement (Muskoka, Parry Sound, Lake of the Woods and Southwest of Sudbury) that were monitored over a 30-year period.
 Phosphorus removal averaged 97% at the non-calcareous sites and 69% at the calcareous sites within drainfields and proximal plumes within 10 m of the drainfields, regardless of site age or loading rate.